-This fried Meat Piroshki Recipe is a classic dish in the Russian cuisine.
-The individual sized mini Russian buns have either a savory or sweet filling.
+This fried Meat Piroshki Recipe is a classic dish in Russian cuisine.
+The individual-sized mini Russian buns have either a savory or sweet filling.

 Piroshki are yeast dough buns with a filling and are either baked or fried.
 They can vary in shapes and sizes.
 The Russian piroshki buns are similar to American pies.
 They are mostly served as a main course but often paired with a light soup or salad as a side.

 Serve piroshki with sour cream.
 If you like garlic, add some minced garlic or powder and a bit of milk to the sour cream and mix, it’s so good.)

 This piroshki dough recipe is perfect!
 The yeast dough once cooked becomes light, soft with a crispy crust.
 If fried in oil, the buns are so crispy on the outside yet the dough remains soft and flavorful.
 When baked, you typically add an egg or milk glaze and they are also crispy but not as much as they would be if you fried them.
 Regardless if the piroshki are fried or baked, the dough performs wonderfully using either method of cooking.